smartrics/RAG-with-Nyx/README.md

 ```
 This approach allows more precise discovery and retrieval of datasets beyond simple keyword matches.

+### Enhanced Content Metadata Filtering
+In addition to structural metadata (file description, genre, categories, etc.), further refinements could be made by filtering based on content metadata, which describes the actual data within files:

+- *Column-Level Metadata*: Filter datasets based on column descriptions, such as requiring a dataset to contain specific fields like "Revenue," "Timestamp," or "Region."
+- *Timestamps and Temporal Data*: Use temporal metadata to limit datasets to a specific time range, ensuring relevance for time-sensitive queries.
+- *Semantic Validation*: Match datasets whose content aligns with user-defined criteria, such as numeric ranges, categorical values, or semantic descriptions of the data.
+This additional layer of filtering provides more relevant and targeted datasets, allowing for deeper and more accurate analyses and reduction of costs.

+### Validation of Results Using Knowledge Graphs or Additional LLMs
+To ensure the accuracy and relevance of analysis results, the chatbot could incorporate a validation layer:

+- *Knowledge Graph Integration*: Validate results against a domain-specific knowledge graph.
+For example:
+    - Cross-check calculated values with known standards or published data.
+    - Detect inconsistencies or anomalies in the analysis results.
+- *Second-Layer LLM Validation*:
+    - Use a secondary LLM to review and score the accuracy and consistency of the primary LLM’s response.
+    - Incorporate accuracy scoring into the response, with the chatbot flagging uncertain results for further review by the user.
+- *User-Feedback Loop*:
+    - Allow users to provide feedback on validation results to improve future accuracy dynamically.

 ### Better Error Handling with Human-in-the-Loop
 To improve reliability and user trust, the chatbot can incorporate human validation in its workflows: